urschrei/pyzotero/doc/index.rst

         :param list files: a list containing one or more file paths: ``['/path/to/file/file.pdf', … ]``
         :param string parentid: a library Item ID.
 If this is specified, attachments will be created as child items of this ID.
+        :rtype: Dict.
+Showing status of each requested upload.

     .. py:method:: Zotero.attachment_both(files[, parentid])